 At E3 2019, gamers were given a sneak peek of the upcoming releases for 2019 and beyond, including an official reveal trailer for Marvel’s Avengers.
 The highly-anticipated action title will serve as the first entry in what’s been described as a “multi-year, multi-game partnership” between publisher Square Enix and Marvel.
-With the game’s release date less than a year away, fans have begun piecing together news to better understand what developer Crystal Dynamics has in store.
+With the game’s release date being so close, fans have begun piecing together news to better understand what developer Crystal Dynamics has in store.

 Here, we’ll be covering everything you need to know before Marvel’s Avengers releases, including story and gameplay details as well as some exciting rumors.
 Make sure to check back as we’ll be updating this story following any new announcements from Square, Crystal, or Marvel.

 The game was first teased back in 2017 and at the time was being referred to as “The Avengers Project.”
 The teaser trailer depicted recognizable items relating to each member of the Avenger destroyed and covered in rubble, suggesting the team of heroes was defeated.

 The video’s description highlighted that the project now known as Marvel’s Avengers is “being designed for gamers worldwide and packed with all the characters, environments, and iconic moments that have thrilled longtime fans of the franchise.
 Featuring a completely original story, it will introduce a universe gamers can play in for years to come.”